josiahkila/josiahkila.github.io/essays/codingStandards.md

 ---
 layout: essay
 type: essay
-title: "Why Coding Standards Matter"
+title: "A Practical Look at Coding Standards: My Experience with ESLint"
 # All dates must be YYYY-MM-DD format!
 date: "2023-09-21"
 published: true